mWater/mwater-visualization/src/widgets/charts/pivot/PivotChart Design.md

   label: optional label of segment
   valueAxis: enum/text axis that determines values.
 Optional.
   children: array of child segments if any.
 Optional
+  bold: true if bold
+  italic: true if italic

 intersection:
   valueAxis: axis that determines value to display in cells.
 Must be aggregate
   backgroundColorAxis: color axis for background of cells
   backgroundColorOpacity: fractional background opacity
+  bold: true if bold
+  italic: true if italic

 ## Rendering